rebahama/social-reviewer-frontend/README.md

 ![Website create-message](docs/website/create-message.png)

 ## Logged in user
-When user is logged in the following will be displayed for 10 seconds before disappearing from the page.
+When user is logged in the following will be displayed and welcome the current user that is logged in.

 ![Website loggedin](docs/website/homepage-message.png)